 However, the country counts many other beautiful, smaller, lakes, both in the valleys and in the mountains, such as Lago di Carezza with its surreal turquoise waters, Lago di Braies with its eerie atmosphere and Lago di Alleghe with its lovely flowered houses, just to name a few.

-Note: when located in the Trentino-Alto Adige region, the lakes are listed both with their Italian and German name.
+Note: the lakes located in the Trentino-Alto Adige region are listed both with their Italian and German name.
 When available, the English name is put first.

 1. Lake Alleghe (Lago di Alleghe), Veneto

 Lago di Alleghe is a beautiful small lake located in the province of Belluno in the Cordevole Valley.
 It was formed in 1771 due to a landslide which blocked the course of the Cordevole torrent.

 The two main little towns overlooking the lake are the eponymous Alleghe and Masaré (the latter on both banks of the lake).

 2. Lake Karer (Lago di Carezza), Trentino-Alto Adige